 If you are moving into an old home, it’s very likely you will need to update the electrics before you settle in.
 While the electricity system may have been checked, and deemed to be safe, we have to remember that modern technology is far too advanced for primitive electrical systems.
 Any wiring that was installed before 1960 will last approximately 70 years.
 If you notice any issues with the outlets, for example, if they are unbranded, they will need to be changed to the ground wiring.
 Another key signpost would be flickering lighting, warm outlets, and frequent power outages.

 Part of the charm of your home is the windows, but when winter comes, you may find yourself turning the thermostat up because heat is escaping easily.
 Many older homes are built without effective insulation.
 If you feel a draft with the windows closed, see condensation between the layers of glass, or you have difficulty opening or closing the windows, it’s safe to say you are not living in an environmentally friendly home.
+Also be sure the glass walls are built using good quality toughened glass.

 While these are all things to keep an eye out for, an old home has a lot of charm.
 Older homes are built to last, and these reasons shouldn’t put you off purchasing an older home.
 It’s just important to be aware of the dangers and conduct your due diligence.